ChungHaLee/ChungHaLee/README.md

-Hi👋   I'm ChungHa.
-I'm a Ph.D Student in Gwangju Institute of Science and Technology (GIST), South Korea.
+Hi👋   I'm ChungHa, a Ph.D Student in Gwangju Institute of Science and Technology (GIST), South Korea.

 ### 📚 Languages & Libraries